Nekidev/Nekidev/README.md

 #### What I like 💗

 There are lots of things I like.
-Anime, manga, Hatsune Miku, coding, python3 and sailing are some, but there are many more that I cannot put here because the list would be infinite.
+Anime, manga, coding, and listening to music are some, but there are many more that I cannot put here because the list would be infinite.

 #### My stats